hoangsonww/Image-Video-Tools/.github/SECURITY.md

-# The MovieVerse - Security Policies
+# Image & Video Tools - Security Policies

 ## Introduction
-The MovieVerse is a dynamic web application designed to provide users with an engaging platform to explore and learn about various movies, directors, actors, and more.
+Image & Video Tools is a dynamic web application designed to provide users with an engaging platform to explore and learn about various movies, directors, actors, and more.
 Ensuring the security of our users and the application is of paramount importance.
-This document outlines the security measures, policies, and best practices implemented in The MovieVerse.
+This document outlines the security measures, policies, and best practices implemented in Image & Video Tools.

 Current MovieVerse Version: `1.1.2`